Travis Jankowski Player Props: Rangers vs. Royals

-The Texas Rangers and Travis Jankowski, who went 0-for-2 last time in action, take on Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Monday at 7:40 PM ET.
+Travis Jankowski -- 0-for-3 in his last game -- will be in action for the Texas Rangers versus the Kansas City Royals, with Brad Keller on the hill, on April 18 at 7:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Astros.
+In his previous game he had a hitless performance (0-for-3) against the Royals.

 Travis Jankowski Game Info & Props vs. the Royals